appsquickly/typhoon/README.md

 For example a MasterCardPaymentEngine and a VisaPaymentEngine, both implementing a PaymentEngine protocol.
 (Some other DI containers for Objective-C have problems with this).***

-* Supports auto-wiring "annotations" (macros), for simple cases.
+* Doesn't get all "meta" on you.
+Supports auto-wiring "annotations" (macros), for simple cases.
 When convention-over-configuration doesn't provide a simple answer, it gets straight-to-the-point by defining what depends on what.
 (No fragmented qualifier macros, modules, etc).

 * Application assembly - the wiring of dependencies and configuration management - is all encapsulated in a